sugarsandra/tepa3/README.md

 # tepa3
-For the project of ghost with Raspberry PI 2 and Python
+For the project of Scary Detector with Raspberry PI b+ and Python